jason-wong-9/Course-Watcher-Website/README.md

 # Course Watcher

-A MEAN-stack web app that allows UBC Students to get notified when a seat opens in a course that is currently full.
+A MEAN-stack web app that allows UBC students to get notified when a seat opens in a course that is currently full.

 ##Installation and Usage
 Hosted at []()